tbmreza/hh200/DRAFT.md

 # hh200
 ```
-summary: an imperative language that has first support for http requests
 summary:      statically checked dsl for testing http servers
-extensions: .hhs (script), .hhsm (machine code), .hhbc (machine code binary)
+extensions:   .hhs (script),
-features: formatter, interpreted or standalone bin,
-    parse/export standard curl invocation, smart caching, some compatibility with hurl,
-    "declare header for every requests",
-lang: for-loops, if-conditionals, process.env, parallel clients,

-components:
-- expression grammar    haskell generated lexer/parser with source-location error
-- virtual machine       instruction set, time space manager, garbage collector
-- symbollic executor

-symbollic execution of http testing script
-    stress testing          (standard lib, recipes)
+usecases      stress testing (massive parallelism, pretty execution reports),
-    foresee effects on sut  (composable callables)
-    report effects
-    fastforward/rewind      (model of the real world)
+  (features): quick call (interpreter, user profile),
+              programming assistant (lsp, symbolic executor)
+others:       can read a subset of hurl

-hh200-lang is an objectification of a software person specializing in HTTP systems testing.
+hh200 is an objectification of a software person specializing in HTTP systems testing.
-Any number of times during the day, the thought "Let me hit this URL with such params real quick," forms in their brain.
+Any number of times in a day, the thought "Let me hit this URL with such params real quick," forms in their brain.
-A number of times, after analyzing the insights they have further gathered, "Let's see if this web service is going to endure the test scenario that I have devised."
+Perhaps, after analyzing the insights they have further gathered, "Let's see if this web service is going to endure the test scenario that I have devised."

+hh200 the language is a modest tool for expressing _what HTTP calls to make and how_.
-hh200-lang is not innovative by implementing what weren't possible with general purpose languages before.
+It is not innovative by enabling what weren't possible with general purpose languages before.
 Also see hurl, who's been the inspiration for this project.
-Nothing in theory stands in the way of this tool to being a full programming language (examples/fibonacci.hhs, examples/factorial.hhs).
+Nevertheless, nothing should prevent this tool from being used like a full-fledged programming language (examples/fibonacci.hhs, examples/factorial.hhs).

-That being said, it's a modest tool for expressing _what HTTP calls to make and how_.
-To that end, materially speaking, this repo is home to the following components:
+This repo is home to the following components:

 -  The Hh200 Instruction Set specification document.
   ...implemented by...
 - `.hhs` script frontend reference implementation (in haskell using conventional parser generators).
   ...provides input to...
-- Hh200 compiler to core Erlang, wrapped with familiar package manager interface.
+- Hh200 compiler to core Erlang, wrapped with familiar package manager interface `hh200`.

-"what calls to make and how"
+"what calls to make and how" building-blocks:
-building-blocks:
 lexer/parser with source-location error
-parallel/concurrency as provided by haskell
+parallel/concurrency as provided by haskell, core erlang
-PICKUP
-compile to core erlang
+compile to core erlang and programming in it
-abstract interpreter
+abstract interpreter or symbolic executor

 ```